 That information was learned in an audit from Crossbow Venture’s by Arthur Andersen that there were several companies with identical names but different dates and minutes were missing from some and share distributions.
-That Arthur Andersen alleged that Erika Lewin, daughter of Lewin and Goldstein Lewin and Iviewit employee had intentionally misled auditors regarding the corporations structures.
+That Arthur Andersen alleged that Erika Lewin, daughter of Lewin and Goldstein Lewin and Iviewit employee had intentionally misled auditors regarding the corporations’ structures.

-That at that same time it was learned that technology transfers were occurring with Enron Broadband to do a deal unbeknownst to shareholders and Board Members with Huizenga’s Blockbuster Video to do a digital online movie download, using technologies Enron had suddenly acquired to deliver the movies full screen full rate.
+That at that same time it was learned that technology transfers were occurring with Enron Broadband to do a deal, unbeknownst to shareholders and Board Members, with Huizenga’s Blockbuster Video to do a digital online movie download program, using technologies Enron had suddenly acquired to deliver the movies full screen full rate.
+That Enron Broadband then booked revenue in advance of their venture based on having the stolen IP but this was derailed as the scheme was being exposed and it was Enron Broadband that truly caused the Enron Bankruptcy as the records indicate.